Bernadette Collins: Career

-Following the completion of Formula Student programme, but before she graduated in 2009, Collins applied for a graduate trainee programme with the McLaren Formula One racing team after seeing it advertised through Queen's University's Mechanical Engineering department.
-She was initially skeptical over securing the traineeship but she took advantage of an opportunity to visit the McLaren Technology Centre.
+Following her completion of the Formula Student programme, but before she graduated in 2009, Collins applied for a graduate trainee programme with the McLaren Formula One racing team after seeing it advertised through the university's mechanical engineering department.
+She was initially skeptical about securing the traineeship but took advantage of an opportunity to visit the McLaren Technology Centre.
 Then, after completing a series of online assessments and tests, Collins secured a place on the programme in 2009.
 Her position entailed her rotating departments every three months to gain knowledge on each role and inter-team requirements.
 During her graduate year, Collins transferred into McLaren's design department and worked primarily on the transmissions of their vehicles.
 She also volunteered as an engineer at GP3 Series race weekends in order to broaden her experience.

-Then, Collins received an offer to work part-time for the McLaren GT sports car racing team and undertook support for its factory operation to manage its greenhouse emissions, something she desired to work in.
-In 2012, she was promoted to the role of a performance engineer.
+Collins received an offer to work part-time for the McLaren GT sports car racing team and undertook support for its factory operation to manage its greenhouse gas emissions, an area in which she desired to work.
+In 2012, she was promoted to the role of a performance engineer, making her first trackside appearance at that season's German Grand Prix.
 That June, Collins was named as the United Kingdom government's Make it in Great Britain's 30 Under 30 list and she consequently became an ambassador for the campaign.
 She worked as a race engineer for the United Autosports GT team in 2013.
-When McLaren's primary performance engineer was absent on paternity leave in late 2013, Collins was temporary assigned to the position for the Indian and Abu Dhabi Grands Prix and was later handed the job full-time for the 2014 season.
+When McLaren's primary performance engineer was absent on paternity leave in late 2013, Collins was temporarily assigned to the position for the Indian and Abu Dhabi Grands Prix and was later handed the job full-time for the 2014 season.
 She worked with 2009 World Champion Jenson Button and the two had a good working relationship.